Origami-Rice/ec0logic/deliverable-1/planning.md

  * Host a group coding session, which will give us an opportunity to detect and fix integration problems
  * Review pull requests

-We also plan to set meetings as required to discuss and resolve any major issues that might arise.
+We also plan to set meetings as required to discuss and resolve any major issues that arise.

+To keep our partner up to date, we plan to send her weekly reports summarizing important tasks that we completed over that week, our plan for the upcoming week and any pending non-urgent questions.
+In addition, since we have a discord group chat with our partner, throughout the week, we will notify our partner of any major progress or milestones that we achieve.

  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
  * You must have at least 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here: